4-H Youth Development

-- Cotton Boll and Consumer Judging – Learn about consumer goods and services and rank them on how well they satisfy a particular consumer’s need in a given scenario.
-Also understand the importance of cotton.
+- Cotton Boll and Consumer Judging – learn about consumer goods and services and rank them on how well they satisfy a particular consumer’s need in a given scenario; understand the importance of cotton.

 - LifeSmarts — consumer quiz bowl competitions

-- Foods and Nutrition Contests – MilkMake, Peanutrition, Egg Preparation, Chicken Barbecue, Food Product Development, etc.
+- Foods and Nutrition Contests – MilkMake, Peanutrition, Egg Preparation, Chicken BBQ, Turkey BBQ, Food Challenge, Food Product Development, Pantry Pride, etc.